-Michael Ripmeester, Phillip Gordon Mackintosh, and Christopher Fullerton, eds. (in press) The World of Niagara Wine, Waterloo, Wilfrid Laurier University Press. <http://www.wlupress.wlu.ca/Catalog/ripmeester.shtml>
+Michael Ripmeester, Phillip Gordon Mackintosh, and Christopher Fullerton, eds.
+(2013) The World of Niagara Wine, Waterloo, Wilfrid Laurier University Press. <http://www.wlupress.wlu.ca/Catalog/ripmeester.shtml>

-Phillip Gordon Mackintosh (in press) The Niagara Wine Festival's Grande Parade: The Public Geography of a 'Grape and Wine' Controversy, in Michael Ripmeester, Phillip Gordon Mackintosh and Christopher Fullerton, eds., The World of Niagara Wine, Waterloo, Wilfrid Laurier University Press.
+Phillip Gordon Mackintosh (2013) The Niagara Wine Festival's Grande Parade: The Public Geography of a 'Grape and Wine' Controversy, in Michael Ripmeester, Phillip Gordon Mackintosh and Christopher Fullerton, eds., The World of Niagara Wine, Waterloo, Wilfrid Laurier University Press.

 Phillip Gordon Mackintosh (2011) The “occult relation between man and the vegetable”: Transcendentalism, immigrants, and park planning in Toronto, circa 1900, in Andrew Baldwin, Laura Cameron, and Audrey Kobayashi, (Eds.), Rethinking the Great White North: Race, Nature and the Historical Geographies of Whiteness in Canada, Vancouver, UBC Press, pp. 85-106.